-is located near Needham Market, in the Diss area, in Framlingham, near Woodbridge and in Hadleigh.
-Selected properties include two 4 or 5 star guest houses, in a TBC star hotel, a 2 star hotel and a 4 star hotel with leisure facilities.
+is located in Ipswich, near Diss, in Framlingham, near Woodbridge and in Bildeston.
+Selected properties include a 4 star historic inn, a 2 star hotel, a 3 star hotel and two 4 star hotels, one with leisure facilities.
 We are pleased to discuss details on request.

 The beautiful Bressingham Gardens in border country between Suffolk and Norfolk, make a great start to this tour.
 Then its onwards to the old castles at Framlingham, and Orford and a chance to explore the Suffolk coast before heading to Constable country and the medieval Wool Towns to finish.